JuliaDocs/Franklin.jl/README.md

 </p>
 </h2>

+> [!WARNING]
+> Franklin is depending on Julia internals concerning the world age.
+These internals changed in Julia 1.12, such that Franklin.jl currently only works up to version Julia 1.11.

 Franklin is a simple **static site generator** (SSG) oriented towards technical blogging (code, maths, ...), flexibility and extensibility.
 The base syntax is plain markdown with a few extensions such as the ability to define and use LaTeX-like commands in or outside of maths environments and the possibility to evaluate code blocks on the fly.